trustpilot/kafka-connect-dynamodb/docs/options.md

     "connect.dynamodb.rediscovery.period": "60000"
 }
 ```
+`aws.assume.role.arn` - ARN identifier of an IAM role that the KCL and Dynamo Clients can assume for cross account access

 `dynamodb.table.env.tag.key` - tag key used to define environment.
 Useful if you have `staging` and `production` under same AWS account.
 Or if you want to use different Kafka Connect clusters to sync different tables.

 `dynamodb.table.env.tag.value` - defines from which environment to ingest tables.
 For e.g. 'staging' or 'production'...